harshitbhatt18/Nano-CC-Compiler/README.md

 2. Code is sent to the Node.js backend
 3. Backend processes the code through multiple phases:
    - Lexical analysis (token generation)
-   - Syntax analysis (parse table generation)
+   - Syntax analysis (parse tree generation)
-   - Semantic analysis
+   - Semantic analysis (Verified AST)
 4. Results are sent back to the frontend and displayed
 5. The compiled program can be executed and its output viewed in the terminal

 ## Future Plans

 - Implement full Lex/Yacc integration
-- Add syntax tree visualization
 - Support for more C/C++ language features
 - Better error handling and debugging tools
 - Integration with LLVM for better code generation